Bayesian Online Learning for Human-assisted Target Localization: Target Localization Framework

 where $\eta$ is a normalizing constant that ensures the posterior adds up to $1$.
 A prior distribution $p(\mathbf{p}_0)$ is constructed from any information available a prior.
-Here, $p(\mathbf{p}_{t-1}|\mathbf{o}_{1:t-1})$ is a posterior distribution at the previous step $t-1$, $p(\mathbf{p}_t|\mathbf{p}_{t-1})$ is a Markovian state transition model for the target (for details see Section~\ref{sec::PM_Target}).
-The integral term is from Chapman-Kolmogorov equation~\cite{papoulis2002probability}. $p(\mathbf{o}_t|\mathbf{p}_t)$ is an observation model (those are referred to as likelihood function in the probabilistic form) that will be discussed in~\ref{sec::Vision} and~\ref{sec::human_obs}.
-The likelihood model for range observation is a non-linear function of the target state and for human observation is a non-Gaussian model, resulting in complex posterior distributions.
-The HMM approach can handle these issues by obtaining non-parametric posterior distributions.
+Here, $p(\mathbf{p}_{t-1}|\mathbf{o}_{1:t-1})$ is a posterior distribution at the previous step $t-1$, $p(\mathbf{p}_t|\mathbf{p}_{t-1})$ is a Markovian state transition model for the target.
+The integral term is from Chapman-Kolmogorov equation~\cite{papoulis2002probability}. $p(\mathbf{o}_t|\mathbf{p}_t)$ is an observation model (referred to as likelihood function in the probabilistic form).

-HMM-based estimators can be designed to estimate either the joint probability, $p(\mathbf{x}_{1:t}|\mathbf{o}_{1:t})$, or the marginal probability, $p(\mathbf{x}_{t}|\mathbf{o}_{1:t})$.
-Here, given the 2D sample space $\mathbf{L}$, we can calculate $p(\mathbf{p}_{1:t}|\mathbf{o}_{1:t})$ and $p(\mathbf{p}_t|\mathbf{o}_{1:t})$ from $p(\mathbf{x}_{1:t}|\mathbf{o}_{1:t})$ and $p(\mathbf{x}_t|\mathbf{o}_{1:t})$, respectively.
-Several well-known HMM-based algorithms exist, including the forward, forward-backward, and Viterbi algorithms~\cite{svensen2007pattern}.
-In this paper, we employ the forward algorithm to recursively estimate the distribution of the most probable position denoted by $p(\mathbf{p}_t | \mathbf{o}_{1:t})$ at each time step $t$.
+Among well-known HMM-based algorithms~\cite{svensen2007pattern}, we use the forward algorithm to estimate $p(\mathbf{p}_t | \mathbf{o}_{1:t})$.
 The forward algorithm shares similarities with the Kalman filter, as it involves prediction and correction steps.
 However, the fundamental distinction lies in the nature of the sample space, which is discrete (finite) rather than continuous (infinite).
-As a result, the integral term and $\eta$ in equation~\eqref{eq::Traj_Est} can be calculated through summation.
-The posterior distribution of target locations can be represented in discrete form as given by
+The integral term and $\eta$ in~\eqref{eq::Traj_Est} can be calculated through summation.
+As a result, the posterior distribution of target positions is approximated with a set of particles with corresponding weights $\{\mathbf{p}^i_t, q^i_{t|t}\}_{i=1}^{N_p}$ as given by